 A detailed summary of the Company's significant accounting policies is included in Note 2 and 3 of the Consolidated Financial Statements for years ended June 30, 2021 and 2020.
-New accounting standards adopted by the Company during the year ended June 30, 2021 are described in Note 4 to the Consolidated Financial Statements for the year ended June 30, 2021.
+No new accounting standards were adopted by the Company during the three months ended September 30, 2021.